Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Model and Main Results

 \begin{definition}[Intolerance Parameter] We define the \emph{intolerance parameter} as the rational number $\tau = \lceil \tilde{\tau} {\size} \rceil/{\size}$, where $\tilde{\tau} \in [0,1]$ and ${\size} = (2w+1)^2$ is the size of the neighborhood of a node. \end{definition}

-\begin{definition}[Stable, Unstable, and P-stable Particles] Let $s_\ti(u)$ denote the state of a particle at node $u$ at time $t$ and let
+\begin{definition}[Stable, Unstable, and p-Stable Particles] Let $s_\ti(u)$ denote the state of a particle at node $u$ at time $t$ and let

 where $1_{\{.\}}$ is the indicator function.
 A particle at node $u$ at time $t$ is \textit{stable} if and only if $r_\ti(u) \ge \tau $.
 A particle that is not stable is called \textit{unstable}.
-An unstable particle that can become stable by flipping its state is called \textit{p-stable}. \end{definition}
+An unstable particle that can become stable by flipping its state is called potentially stable, or \textit{p-stable}. \end{definition}

 \begin{definition}[Flipping Times] Every time a particle is labeled p-stable, a new independent random variable with distribution $F$, denoted as its \textit{flipping time}, is assigned to it.
 We assume that $F$ satisfies the following properties: